edgar971/personal-blog/src/pages/getting-started-with-ecto-part-3/index.md

 Make note of that `Ecto.Association.NotLoaded` message.
 We will go over that later.

+Here are other functions Ecto provides out of the box to insert records:

+- [`Repo.insert_all`](https://hexdocs.pm/ecto/Ecto.Repo.html#c:insert_all/3) for inserting many entries into the repository.
+- [`Repo.insert_or_update`](https://hexdocs.pm/ecto/Ecto.Repo.html#c:insert_or_update/2) for updating or inserting a record into the repository.
+This is also a way of doing upserts.

-Let's move on to reading records.
+Let's move on to reading records from our repository.

 ## Reading Records

-Reading records is simple.
-Let's create a function to get a challenge by primary id inside the `Challenges` module.
-It will look something like this:
+Let's create a simple function inside the `Challenges` module to get a challenge by its primary id.
+Let's call it `get_challenge_by_id` and it will look something like this:

 ```elixir
 def get_challenge_by_id(id) do